We open up forgotten urban spaces for the public to explore and discover incredible music, art, theatre, film, dance, spoken word and more.

 Through our festivals we reveal hidden parts of the city and showcase new and emerging artists, musicians, theatre and film makers.

 Hidden Door is a volunteer-run charity, with our work funded through ticket sales, sponsorship and fundraising.
-All money goes straight back into the festival and paying our creative contributors.
+All money goes straight back into the festival and ensuring all of our creative contributors are fairly paid.

 In 2018, the festival returned to Leith Theatre for 10 more days and nights of music, theatre, visual art, film, dance, spoken word, late-night DJs and special events – finishing what was started to transform the building into the major arts venue the city needs.
 Continuing the festival’s tradition of discovering forgotten spaces, the festival also took up residency in Leith’s empty and derelict former State Cinema building, just around the corner.

-Following a farewell weekender at Leith Theatre in 2019, and a quiet 2020 due to the coronavirus pandemic, organisers are now setting their sights on the epic Granton Gasworks in north Edinburgh to bring to life in 2021, set in the shadow of the iconic gas holder.
-We have also revealed plans to transform a nearby disused warehouse into a vast exhibition and performance space as part of the festival.
-The additional venue will effectively double the footprint of the festival, allowing us to exhibit the work of recent art graduates whose degree shows were cancelled due to COVID-19.
+Following a weekender at Leith Theatre in 2019, and an online-only series of shows in 2020 due to the pandemic, we opened up the epic Granton Gasworks in north Edinburgh in 2021, set in the shadow of the iconic gas holder.
+We also transformed a nearby disused warehouse into a vast exhibition and performance space as part of the festival.
+The additional venue doubled the footprint of the festival, allowing us to exhibit the work of recent art graduates whose degree shows were cancelled due to COVID-19.

 Hidden Door is a registered charity, under the name Hidden Door Charitable Company Ltd, registered charity number SC050108.